 What are your competitors doing on the web?
 Are they even using WordPress?
 If they are using a closed shop like Etsy (meaning users are limited to only Etsy-created tools), their websites probably have limited functionality and customization.

-WordPress, with its open-source approach, encourages talented designers to dive in, so chances are you’re ahead of the game by just using its platform.
+With its open-source approach, WordPress encourages talented designers to dive in, so chances are you’re ahead of the game by just using its platform.
 But, also look at how your competitors operate on the web:

 - Do their pages load quickly and work well on mobile devices?